|

 correction and vertical deviations (deep bite, open bite),

-prefabricated trainers are available, also such which are
+prefabricated functional trainers are available, also such which

 braces).
 1) Class II overjet, also with increased overbite